PRACTICES FOR PERCEPTION

 The Field Method

-While running the test, we use the Dreamer’s Ladder as our guide.
+While running the test, we use the Dreamer’s Compass as our guide.
 It’s a simple way to track the shift from being in the dream’s grip to seeing from above it.
 Each rung—Captivity, Curiosity, Chemistry, Clarity—marks a distinct change in perception.

 1. Spot the trigger